Contents of this page

 The University is required to meet the reporting requirements of organisations such as the Higher Education Statistics Agency (HESA).
 We must return annually information including the characteristics of our staff and student population, which is required for monitoring equality of opportunity and determining sector-level inequalities as covered by the Equality Act 2010.
 The questions and available response categories are aligned with HESA to enable the University to report this information, at an aggregated rather than individual level, and consequently compare our staff and student population with other institutions in the sector.
 Please note, most questions have a response option of ‘Prefer not to answer’.

-No, you do not need to share any of your equality data if you do not wish to.
+No, you do not need to disclose your equality data if you do not wish to, most questions have a response option of ‘Prefer not to answer’.
 However, if you do we can use our staff diversity profile to develop more inclusive services and provision, and to target our activities where any under-representation or inequalities are found.
-If you still do not wish to, we would be grateful if you could log into Self Service and select ‘Prefer not to answer’ as the response for each question, so we know this is your preference.
+If you still do not wish to, we would be grateful if you could log into Self Service and select ‘Prefer not to answer’ as the response where possible, so we know this is your preference.

 Yes, of course.
 Feel free to disclose the characteristics you wish, but if there is some information you would rather not disclose, just select ‘Prefer not to answer’ as the response to that particular question.